 After its Milan premier, Cannibal Holocaust was immediately confiscated by local magistrates and Deodato was arrested and charged with obscenity.
 So unprepared for the movie’s realistic depictions of death was the movie-going public in the early ’80s that French magazine Photo claimed that certain deaths in the movie were real, insinuating that Deodato had actually taken the lives of cast members for the sake of a $100,000 movie, a claim that led authorities to amend the charges to include murder.
 It didn’t help that cast members had signed a contract that prevented them from appearing in anything else in order to enforce the film’s sense of realism, a fact that did not escape the courts, who now saw Deodato as a deranged killer who had actively made a ‘snuff’ film.
 The charges were ultimately dropped due to a lack of evidence, but this incident highlights just how deep the moral panic ran.

-In many ways, Lamberto Bava’s Demons is a playful affront to censorship hysteria, perhaps a direct rebellion to the above controversy since Bava acted as assistant director on Deodato’s jungle-bound monument to tasteless slaughter.
-The movie revels in an almost ceaseless tirade of breakneck, borderline-ridiculous horror, ramping up the gore and indulging in the Thriller-led practical effects revolution of the mid-1980s, and for the most part the movie is presented like an extended pop video.
-Its characters are just as pretty and one-dimensional, the premise is just as tenuous and events are presented with a similar detachment from anything even closely resembling reality.
+In many ways, Lamberto Bava’s Demons is a playful affront to censorship hysteria, perhaps a direct rebellion to the above controversy since Bava acted as assistant director on Deodato’s jungle-bound monument to tasteless slaughter and was almost certainly affected by such events.
+The movie revels in an almost ceaseless tirade of breakneck, borderline-ridiculous horror, ramping up the gore and indulging in the Thriller-led practical effects revolution of the mid-1980s.
+That period saw the rise of MTV-inspired filmmaking, the kind made famous by the likes of Top Gun and Flashdance, and for the most part the movie is presented like an extended pop video: its characters are just as pretty and one-dimensional, the premise is just as tenuous and events are presented with a similar detachment from anything even closely resembling reality.
 If Cannibal Holocaust was an advocate for distressing realism, Demons is the complete antithesis.
 It makes light of extreme violence.
-Every frame stresses that what we are experiencing is fiction in the purest sense.
-In spite of it overtly graphic nature, it is impossible to take seriously.
+Every frame stresses that what we are experiencing is fiction in the purest sense, and despite its overtly graphic nature it is hard to be offended.

-The plot is a simple yet perplexing one.
+The plot is a simple, yet perplexing one.
 The movie begins on Berlin’s U-Bahn.
 A woman exits a subway train in Cold War Germany and senses someone following her.
-Though this person is directly involved with the movie’s climax, we never find out anything about him or his beautiful female counterpart.
+Though this character, played by none other than Dario Argento protege Michelle Soavi, is directly involved with the movie’s climax, we never find out anything about him or his beautiful female counterpart.
 Both are there as visual embellishments, the latter chic supermodel eye candy, the former a curious avant-garde specimen in a silver half-mask right out of The Phantom of the Opera.
 When he finally catches up with the girl, the mysterious man hands her a ticket to a local theatre.
 No more information is given to her, which is presumably why she chases after him and asks for a second one.
 It turns out that this mysterious man has been handing out tickets all over the city, and an eclectic gaggle of stereotypes turn up to see what all the fuss is about.
 Once at the theatre, a braided black woman tries on a decorative mask that slices her skin, turning her into the demonic equivalent of Rick James after a month chasing the dragon.

-All of this is mirrored in the feature presentation consumed by the movie’s fictional audience, which acts as a kind of self-reflexive gateway for evil.
-In our film within a film, four teenagers descend into a mysterious crypt, and when one of them tries on an almost identical mask to the one in the theatre, all hell breaks lose within both realities, and Bava’s life imitating art concept is complete.
-So overtly transparent is the film’s commentary on censorship that at one point a newly turned demon wanders behind the screen and tears right through it — the trigger for the movie’s quite incredible descent into all-out bedlam.
+The 80s were a hedonistic decade, and Demons fits right in there with its stylish flourishes and conceptual decadence.
+The film’s basic plot is mirrored in the feature presentation consumed by the movie’s fictional audience, which acts as a kind of self-reflexive gateway for evil.
+In our film within a film, four teenagers descend into a mysterious crypt with the kind of vacuous abandon that can only spell trouble, and when one of them tries on an almost identical mask to the one in the theatre, all hell breaks loose within both realities and Bava’s life imitating art concept is complete.
+So transparent is the film’s commentary on censorship that at one point a newly turned demon wanders behind the screen and tears right through it — the trigger for the movie’s quite incredible descent into all-out bedlam.